-There have been huge improvements as to how call centers operate nowadays compared to the early 2000s.
-Before, hiring a call center would entail a huge contract and they only engage with enterprises such as major Telecom firms and Bank institutions.
+There have been huge improvements in how call centers operate nowadays compared to the early 2000s.
+Before, hiring a call center would entail a huge contract, and they only engaged with enterprises such as major telecom firms and bank institutions.

-This eventually evolved and hiring a call center now can cater to businesses of all sizes across various sectors.
+This eventually evolved with call center for hire catering to businesses of all sizes across various sectors.

 Are call centers dying?

 Outsourcing can be a great option to hire and run their operation offshore.
-It also gives them the flexibility to scale their teams when needed.
+Having their own customer service team also gives them the flexibility to scale when needed.

 A call center can be further classified into two types: Inbound call center & Outbound call center.

 An inbound call center primarily deals with incoming calls, where the agent provides customer service support that relates to an inquiry on products or services, sales, billing, or general queries over the phone.
 Most inbound call centers provide additional support via email or live chat to better serve their customers.

 Inbound call center activities

 |Live Chat and Email Support||Net Promoter Score (NPS)|

 |Medical Answering||Average Speed of Answer (ASA)|